 The short answer is no, they’re not absolutely necessary.

-The longer answer is that if you can, you should.
-Which is why I recommended above that if you change a tire without one, it will get you on your way again, but it’s still a good idea to have the nuts checked and properly retightened.
+The longer answer is that if you can, you should have one.
+This is why I recommended above that if you change a tire without one, it will get you on your way again, but it’s still a good idea to have the nuts checked and properly retightened.

 Here’s the thing.
 Modern cars are very precise in their manufacturing.
 If you’re still sporting a 1980 Ford Pinto, you go right ahead and tighten your wheels without a torque wrench.

-But if you’re driving a late model car, every little thing is computerized and precisely calibrated.
+But if you’re driving a later model car, every little thing is computerized and precisely calibrated.

-Here’s what Car and Driver says can happen if a torque wrench isn’t used.
+Here’s what Car and Driver say can happen if a torque wrench isn’t used.
 Note I said can, not will.

 - Overtightened lug nuts can cause your rotors to warp